Snoring Mouthpieces: A Comparison

 While many snoring mouthpieces allow for adjustments, most boil and bite devices only let you manipulate them before you boil, locking you into place with settings that might not be perfect for you down the road.
 Devices ready out of the box can provide you with adjustment options where all you have to do is try the mouthpiece to find the right fit to stop snoring.
 Adjustment amount varies by device, but most provide options between 2mm and 10mm.
 While measuring in millimeters is the common way to assess how much adjustment you need to effectively stop snoring, certain devices use other parameters to establish which mouthpiece will work best for you, such as what type of bite you have.

-- PureSleep - based on types of bite - standard, underbite, or overbite
+- PureSleep - 1 setting based on types of bite

 - Zyppah - $99.95